container-storage-interface/spec/spec.md

     // to untrusted entities.
 The total size of this repeated field
     // SHALL NOT exceed 4 KiB.
     repeated string mount_flags = 2;

+    // If SP has VOLUME_MOUNT_GROUP node capability and CO provides
+    // this field then SP MUST ensure that the volume_mount_group
+    // parameter is passed as the group identifier to the underlying
+    // operating system mount system call, with the understanding
+    // that the set of available mount call parameters and/or
+    // mount implementations may vary across operating systems.
+    // Additionally, new file and/or directory entries written to
+    // the underlying filesystem SHOULD be permission-labeled in such a
+    // manner, unless otherwise modified by a workload, that they are
+    // both readable and writable by said mount group identifier.
+    // This is an OPTIONAL field.
+    string volume_mount_group = 3 [(alpha_field) = true];
   }

   // Specify how a volume can be accessed.